 When his purse was full he drew upon it without scruple, to gratify his taste for pleasure, or to help a friend; when it was empty, I have known him to sit down, and, in three months’ work, to complete a translation of the Henriade, in order that he might relieve the necessities of an émigré friend with the proceeds of its publication.
 In the one case and in the other, he was equally blithe, and victorious over care.

-At this juncture it is worth taking a short detour into the life of Patrick’s nephew Jack Lattin (1710 – 1731).
+At this juncture it is worth taking a short detour into the life of Patrick’s uncle Jack Lattin (1710 – 1731).
 Normally the death of a man aged twenty-one in the 18th century would attract little attention but it was commented “the demise of Jack Lattin was far from usual, and the memory of his going remained alive in local and family tradition for nearly two centuries”.
 Jack Lattin was a gentleman musician during the days of Jonathan Swift.
 His Catholic family, having survived the 17th century intact, were now facing utter bankruptcy in the face of the Penal Laws.

 The story runs as follows.
-Jack was raised in Paris with his uncle, the eloquent wit and raconteur Patrick Lattin.
+Jack was raised in Paris by the eloquent wit and raconteur Patrick Lattin.
 He regularly returned home to see his relatives in Ireland.
 In his bizarre novel, The Life of John Buncle, Esq (1756 – 1766), the notoriously eccentric author, Thomas Amory, makes reference to a knees up in a Dublin pub called The Conniving House where he encountered “dear Jack Lattin, matchless on the fiddle, and the most agreeable of companions; … and many other delightful fellows; who went in the days of their youth to the shades of eternity”.